davea42/libdwarf-regressiontests/README.md

 ## Running the 18000 tests

-We recommend running the tests outside of the regression test or libdwarf source trees.
+We recommend running the tests outside of the regression test and libdwarf source trees.

 Lets assume  /path/to/regressiontests is the libdwarf test source and /path/to has a 'code' or 'libdwarf-code'